 Each of our common shares is entitled to one vote at all meetings of our shareholders, except for meetings where only holders of another class or series of our shares are entitled to vote separately as a class or series.
 Each common share is also entitled to receive dividends if, as and when declared by the board of directors of TMX Group (the "TMX Group Board").
-If the TMX Group Board declares and pays dividends, it must do so in equal amounts per share on all common shares (and subject to certain priority rights of the preference shares, if any).
-Common shareholders are entitled to participate in any distribution of our net assets if we liquidate, dissolve or wind-up (but subject to certain priority rights of preference shareholders, if any).
+If the TMX Group Board declares and pays dividends, it must do so in equal amounts per share on all common shares (and subject to certain priority rights of any outstanding preference shares).
+Common shareholders are entitled to participate in any distribution of our net assets if we liquidate, dissolve or wind-up (subject to certain priority rights of preference shares).
 The common shares do not have any pre-emptive, redemption, purchase or conversion rights except for the compulsory provisions described below related to enforcing the restrictions on ownership of our voting shares.